Sajidcodez/headstart-lockedIn/README.md

 # headstart-lockedIn
-This project is an AI that read facial sentiments and gives feedback
+This project is an AI that read facial sentiments and gives feedback to the user